mpaguilar/msa-toy/DOCSTRINGS.md

 Create nuanced answers that acknowledge uncertainties.

 Args:
-    facts: List of facts to synthesize
+    facts: List of facts to synthesize.
-    conflicts: List of unresolved conflicts
+    conflicts: List of unresolved conflicts.

 Returns:
     A synthesized answer that acknowledges uncertainties.